'Everybody is on notice’: Georgetown routed by Marquette, and Patrick Ewing is hot about it

-“As a player who helped build this program, I am disappointed in my team’s performance,” Ewing said.
-“This is not what Georgetown basketball is about.
+“As a player who helped build this program, I am disappointed in my team’s performance,” Ewing said before referencing legendary Hoyas coach John Thompson Jr. “This is not what Georgetown basketball is about.
 Big John is rolling over in his grave for the performance that we showed tonight.
 This is not what I’m about.
 This is not what my team’s about.

 “So everybody is on notice.
-If they want to play, they’re going to have to friggin play.
+If they want to play, they’re going to have to frigging play.
 That’s it.
 Have a good night.”

-The 92 points allowed were a season high and the Golden Eagles shot nearly 60 percent from the floor.
+The 92 points allowed were a season high, and the Golden Eagles shot nearly 60 percent from the floor.

 “Didn’t compete enough,” Ewing said earlier in the session.
 “We did not compete.”